upkie/upkie/docs/observations.md

 | `servo.X.position` | Angle between the stator and the rotor in [rad] |
 | `servo.X.torque` | Joint torque in [N m] |
 | `servo.X.velocity` | Angular velocity of the rotor w.r.t. stator in rotor, in [rad] / [s] |

+Actuators on the robot are [qdd100 beta 3](https://mjbots.com/products/qdd100-beta-3) (hips and knees) and [mj5208 brushless motors](https://mjbots.com/products/mj5208) (wheels).
+All of them have [moteus](https://mjbots.com/products/moteus-r4-11) controller boards that provide the above measurements.
+They are estimated as follows:

+- Joint angle, sensed by two orthogonal Hall-effect sensors at the back of the moteus controller board (each measuring the magnetic field in one direction; the output angle is then the arc-tangent of the ratio between these two values)
+- Joint velocity, obtained by filtering joint angle measurements (not a direct measurement)
+- Joint torque, estimated from sensed phase currents (with a model that includes [stator magnetic saturation](https://jpieper.com/2020/07/31/dealing-with-stator-magnetic-saturation/))

 Upkie spines always report servo observations.